The Weekend (Homeland)

-"The Weekend" is the seventh episode of the first season of the American psychological thriller series Homeland.
+"The Weekend" is the seventh episode of the first season of the American psychological thriller television series Homeland.
 It originally aired on Showtime in the United States on November 13, 2011.
 The episode was written by Meredith Stiehm and directed by Michael Cuesta.
 It features series regulars Claire Danes, Damian Lewis, Morena Baccarin, David Harewood, Diego Klattenhoff, Jackson Pace, Morgan Saylor, and Mandy Patinkin.

 Homeland centers around Carrie Mathison (Danes), a CIA agent who is convinced that Nicholas Brody (Lewis), a recently rescued American marine, has been turned by al-Qaeda.
 In "The Weekend", Carrie and Brody further complicate their relationship when they head to the countryside for the weekend.
 Jessica (Baccarin), Brody's wife, and Mike (Klattenhoff) face the fallout of the truth about their relationship.
 Meanwhile, Saul (Patinkin) catches Aileen on the run to Mexico.

 "The Weekend" was first broadcast on November 13, 2011, and was watched by 1.42 million households in the United States.
 The episode was widely praised by critics.